 - Rehydrate nails: If you frequently get manicures and pedicures, apply petroleum jelly to your nails and cuticles in between polishes.
 This will minimize brittleness and help prevent your nails from chipping.
 For the best results, apply it when your nails are damp.

 While petroleum jelly has many benefits, it shouldn’t be used for everything.
 Avoid putting petroleum jelly on your face if you are acne-prone, as this may cause breakouts in some people.
-If you have questions about your skin or how to take care of it, give us a call at 304-733-3333.
+If you have questions about your skin or how to take care of it, call our office at 304-733-3333.